 Turn Research Into Targeting

 Research is only useful if it changes what you do.
 The best outcome is sharper targeting: a clearer picture of which customer segments to pursue, what messaging fits them, and where demand actually is.
 AI research that ends in a document nobody acts on is wasted; research that sharpens who you go after pays for itself.
+Push every research session toward a decision — who to target, what to say, where to focus — rather than toward a report.

 From Insight to Pipeline